Scheduling in Nomad

 scheduler which is used for internal maintenance.

 Schedulers are responsible for processing an evaluation and generating an allocation plan.
 The plan is the set of allocations to evict, update, or create.
 The specific logic used to generate a plan may vary by scheduler, but generally the scheduler needs to first reconcile the desired state with the real state to determine what must be done.
 New allocations need to be placed and existing allocations may need to be updated, migrated, or stopped.

 Placing allocations is split into two distinct phases, feasibility checking and ranking.
-In the first phase the scheduler finds nodes that are feasible by filtering unhealthy nodes, those missing necessary drivers, and those failing the specified constraints.
+In the first phase the scheduler finds nodes that are feasible by filtering nodes in datacenters and node pools not used by the job, unhealthy nodes, those missing necessary drivers, and those failing the specified constraints.

 The second phase is ranking, where the scheduler scores feasible nodes to find the best fit.
 Scoring is primarily based on bin packing, which is used to optimize the resource utilization and density of applications, but is also augmented by affinity and anti-affinity rules.
 Nomad automatically applies a job anti-affinity rule which discourages colocating multiple instances of a task group.
 The combination of this anti-affinity and bin packing optimizes for density while reducing the probability of correlated failures.

 Once the scheduler has ranked enough nodes, the highest ranking node is selected and added to the allocation plan.